braunm/sparseHessianFD/README.md

 ```

-See the vignette and package manual for more details, options,
+See the <a href="https://cloud.r-project.org/web/packages/sparseHessianFD/vignettes/sparseHessianFD.pdf" target="_blank">vignette</a>  and reference pages for more details, options,
 convenience functions, etc.